It’s summertime, and that means mosquito season is in full swing. For some people, a bite from a mosquito is nothing more than an itchy annoyance.

 Can I Tattoo Over a Mosquito Bite?

-While it is generally safe and most tattoo parlors will not refuse to tattoo over a bug bite.
-However there is always a risk of infection, especially if you have sensitive skin.
+While it is generally safe most tattoo parlors will not refuse to tattoo over a bug bite.
+However, there is always a risk of infection, especially if you have sensitive skin.

 Tattooing forces tattoo ink and other contaminants DEEP into the skin, which can cause irritation and inflammation.
 If you have a mosquito bite, it’s best to wait until the skin heals before getting a tattoo.

-Lets now take a look at some of issues that may arise if you plan on getting a tattoo over bug bites.
+Let’s now take a look at some of the issues that may arise if you plan on getting a tattoo over bug bites.

-4 Reasons Why You Should Not Tattoo Over A Mosquito Bite
+Why You Should Not Tattoo Over A Mosquito Bite?
+4 Major Reasons

-Lets take a look at each of these in more details:
+Let’s take a look at each of these in more detail:

 Infections

-Plus on one knows exactly what’s happening under your skin and ink when mixed with the infected area might also cause problems.
+Plus no one knows exactly what’s happening under your skin and ink when mixed with the infected area might also cause problems.

 Scratching